shadeslayer/SyncEvolution/README.rst

    syncevolution <config>

-Without the optional list of sources all sources which are enabled in their configuration file are synchronized. ::
+Without the optional list of sources, all sources which are enabled in their configuration file are synchronized. ::

    syncevolution <config> <source> ...